 - Understanding the challenges with the prevailing management paradigm.

-- Warming up, building a backlog
+- Warming up, building an initial backlog

 - What benefits does it bring?
 Is it worth the effort?